antonkabasi/arduinounorev3blankshield/README.md

 # arduinounorev3blankshield

-Arduino Uno Rev 3 Blank shield template with pin headers and mounting holes.
+KiCAD Arduino Uno Rev 3 Blank shield template with pin headers and mounting holes and net connections.

 Pin header connections are labeled as nets connected to their corresponding Arduino pins.